 - the customer has failed to seek solution of the issue through a direct contact with the service provider

-- in a banking or securities case, the complaint was received by FINE later than two years from the last contact of the customer with the service provider regarding the issue at hand
+- in a banking, securities or crowdfunding case, the complaint was received by FINE later than two years from the last contact of the customer with the service provider regarding the issue at hand

 - in an insurance case, the three-year period for filing suit under the Insurance Contracts Act had expired before FINE received the complaint